 Additionally, you need to get one signature per pub on the game board (see picture below), to certify the experience.

-Nowadays there are plenty of pub crawls all around the world.
-In London, you can find one per neighborhood/area, such as Camden or Shoreditch.
+Nowadays there are plenty of pub crawls all over the world.
+In London, you can find one per neighbourhood/area, such as Camden or Shoreditch.
 In these “touristic” pub crawls you normally pay a small fee (from 15 to 35 USD), and you get one shot per pub plus the entrance to a club at the end.

 In this post, we propose an alternative pub crawl, with a very strict and meticulously selected list of places.
 It is going to be the first of a series of posts, and each of them will cover a different area in London.
 Most of the pubs are going to be “off the beaten path“, although there can be some exceptions.

-The chosen area, this time, is Bermondsey.
-And there are two good reasons for it:
+The time the chosen area is Bermondsey.
+And there are good reasons for it:

 - Maltby Street Market, which is a good market nearby;

 - Ubrew, Brew By Numbers and Southwark Brewing Company, which are some good breweries nearby as well.